4 Corporate Forms

 Close corporation status requires:

-- Shareholders’ Agreement: The shareholders must agree to which matters they (rather than the board) will control in a written shareholders’ agreement.
+- Shareholders’ Agreement: The shareholders must agree to which matters they (rather than the board) will control in a written shareholders’ agreement; and

-- All share certificates, or in the case of uncertificated shares the transaction statement, must contain a specific, restrictive legend indicating that the corporation is a closed corporation.
+- All share certificates, or in the case of uncertificated shares the transaction statement, must contain a specific, restrictive legend indicating that the corporation is a close corporation.

 Unlike regular corporations, close corporations are not required to hold annual shareholder and director meetings.
 A close corporation form may be more suitable for those corporations with a single/few shareholder(s), in which the shareholders plan to be substantially involved with the corporation’s operation and management.
 This differs from a regular corporation, where shareholders often appoint directors and officers to operate and manage the corporation.

 On the other hand, for those corporations who may seek investment from several investors, close corporation status would not be preferable since the corporation is limited to 35 shareholders and a close corporation’s shares contain transfer restrictions.
 Also, for those corporations primarily operated by a board of directors and officers, in which shareholders are minimally involved, close corporation status would not be preferable since annual director and shareholder meetings would be a desirable and beneficial part of a corporation’s operation.

 3. Benefit Corporation: For Doing Some Social Good

 A corporation may also form as a benefit corporation, which is a relatively new type of corporation that allows the company to operate for-profit, while also pursuing a “general public benefit.”
 Benefit corporations operate very similarly to regular corporations, except the benefit corporation provides greater protection to its officers and directors to pursue objectives that benefit society, the environment, and the corporation’s employees.
 Benefit corporations must also create an annual report detailing how it achieved its “general public benefit” according to an independent third-party standard.
 Read our article for more information on benefit corporations.